inrupt/mashlib-dev/README.md

 # Mashlib development project

 This project is intended to ease the development setup for the mashlib project, aka Solid data browser.

+NB: this repo is mainly useful for developing the full stack, from rdflib, to solid-ui, to solid-panes, to mashlib, to node-solid-server.
+If you are developing a pane then you will probably find the [Solid Pane Tester](https://github.com/solid/solid-panes#development) more useful - there, you will be able to see the effect of your changes in 5 seconds, whereas a full recompile in mashlib-dev takes more like 5 minutes.

 It allows you to install automatically several of the component repositories of the mashlib system, and coordinate their development.

 It uses a subset of the functionality in [Lerna](https://lerna.js.org/) to bootstrap the various projects.
 Do note that you cannot use it to manage multi-package repositories like you normally would want to with Lerna.